 For all samples: Notify other laboratory departments once a specimen is deemed contaminated.
 All samples on that Order Number should be considered contaminated and therefore cancelled by the other departments as well.

+D. Delta Checking & Flagging

 Delta checking is a vital component to help eliminate problems with specimen identification or possible specimen contamination.
 It can also assist in avoiding clerical errors.
 Limits of acceptability have been entered into the Soft LIS and Remisol where delta checking will be an automatically performed.
 The delta check limits, and process is at the director’s discretion.
 Those failing the delta check limits will not be autoverified and will be noted on a LIS result verification screen where the result is followed by “aD” or “%D” .
 For AU analyzers, Remisol will handle deltas by marking it with “X” (fail), and D for pass.
 For more detailed information on the handling of these samples, see: Handling of Critical, Review and Delta Flags on the LIS, which can be found in the main Chemistry manual.

 The result may also have a postscript of “HH”, “LL”, indicating that the result is above (H) panic High (HH) or below (L) , panic low (LL), for a particular analyte.
-Remisol data manager also utilizes colors which once again the above-mentioned policy will give further details on this.
+Remisol data manager also utilizes colors for flagging results and is defined in more detail in the above-mentioned policy.

+E. Add-ons

-Verbal Add-on’s will be handled as follows :
+Verbal Add-on’s

 If an outreach physician calls to add on a test, the Outreach Department will request a written form from the physician’s office or an electronic request via physician office interfaces prior to adding a test.
 The request will detail the testing requested and at least two patient identifiers.
 In either case, testing will not be ordered or performed until written or electronic authorization is received.